RevatureRobert/pet-tribble/README.md

 ## Scoring

 ### Database: 15 Points
-Construct a database schema that has tables for our each tribble's information and for our labs that can hold the different tribbles.
+Construct a database schema that has tables for our tribbles' and labs' information.
 Considering how they multiply, we have had to construct multiple labs, so this is a must.
 > For the relationships, each lab can have multiple Tribbles, but one tribble can only be held in one lab during its lifetime.

 ### Models: 10 Points